5 Critical IoT Security Challenges and How to Overcome Them

 Every IoT product behaves differently with distinct protocols and communication methods.
 Understanding the way the IoT product interacts with the rest of the network, as well as what protocols it uses and how it behaves normally, is crucial to accurately monitoring the device for cyberthreats.

-Detecting threats is easier when security teams have a better sense of what the expected behavior of an IoT device is, and how it interacts with the rest of the network.
+Detecting threats is easier when security teams have a better sense of what the expected behavior of an IoT device is and how it interacts with the rest of the network.
 This also allows for better risk assessment.
 Knowing the way that an IoT device communicates and what it is expected to do empowers security teams to more effectively identify anomalous behavior.
-With better detections, companies can more readily identify attacks in progress.
-As it stands, 48% of companies can’t currently detect if their IoT devices have been breached.
+With better detection, organizations can more readily identify attacks in progress.
+The scale of automated scanning makes this IoT security challenge increasingly difficult: threat researchers reported a 16.7% worldwide rise in active scanning in 2025, with adversaries deploying bots that probe for open ports, default passwords, and unpatched firmware around the clock.

 IoT security requires a solution like Asimily with its anomalous behavior detection, which allows defenders to quickly identify when a device isn’t acting normally.
 This allows cybersecurity teams to more readily determine when an attack is occurring and then deploy incident response capabilities.